-In this work, we studied the abiogenic synthesis of hydrocarbons at 10--13 GPa and 1000--1400 K found in Earth's upper mantle.
-We conducted extensive ab initio molecular dynamics (AIMD) simulations, with a cumulative duration exceeding 2.4 ns, to investigate the uncatalyzed reactions of the FTT reactants CO + H$_2$ in a dry mixture and in aqueous solutions.
-We found that large hydrocarbon-related species containing C, O, and H are abiotically synthesized via the polymerization of CO both in aqueous and dry mixtures, and that reactions of polymers with H$_2$ lead to reduction of carbon.
+In this work, we studied the abiogenic synthesis of hydrocarbons at 10--13 GPa and 1000--1400 K, P-T conditions found in Earth's upper mantle.
+We conducted extensive AIMD simulations, with a cumulative duration exceeding 2.4 ns, to investigate the uncatalyzed reactions of the FTT reactants CO + H$_2$ in a dry mixture and in aqueous solutions.
+We found that large hydrocarbon-related species containing C, O, and H are abiotically synthesized via the polymerization of CO both in dry and aqueous mixtures, and that reactions of polymers with H$_2$ lead to reduction of carbon.
 Higher pressure leads to formation of more organic species and larger products.
 Water does not prevent organic molecule formation but restricts product size and carbon reduction.
-Finally, we discussed reaction mechanisms of abiogenic organic synthesis and implications to new source of hydrocarbon fuels in Earth's upper mantle.
+Finally, we discussed reaction mechanisms of abiogenic organic synthesis and implications to Earth's deep carbon cycle.